 The project started with an envisioning workshop with one of the ThirdSpace Senior Architects, David Guest.
 “Dave quickly understood what we were looking to achieve,” says a spokesperson from the company.
 “We were impressed with the way he considered the business needs, the infrastructure and the unique challenges, and presented a solution that would satisfy our requirements.”

 The option to upgrade from DirSync to Azure Active Directory Connect was selected, which not only offered a replacement for DirSync, but also provided a series of improvements.
-There followed two days of envisioning and design, after which the customer was ready to proceed to the implementation phase.
+There followed two days of envisioning and design, after which the client was ready to proceed to the implementation phase.

 While the removal of support for the tool was a key driver for upgrading, the new synchronisation tool, Azure Active Directory (AD) Connect, also offered some new features:

 Azure AD Connect was more capable, easier to configure, supported more scenarios and offered greater flexibility than DirSync.

-The customer was delighted that they were able to choose a partner that’s based in the UK, with close links to their architectural team.
-The lead ThirdSpace consultant on the project, Andy Duncan, was experienced in the customer’s infrastructure, which helped the project to run smoothly and more quickly than if they had chosen another partner.
+The client was delighted that they were able to choose a partner that’s based in the UK, with close links to their architectural team.
+The lead ThirdSpace consultant on the project, Andy Duncan, was experienced in the client’s infrastructure, which helped the project to run smoothly and more quickly than if they had chosen another partner.

 Overall, the upgrade to Azure AD Connect gave the client the ideal solution to support their digital strategy.

-“We were very impressed with the way the ThirdSpace team took time to fully understand our digital transformation strategy,” says the solutions architect leading the project for the customer.
+“We were very impressed with the way the ThirdSpace team took time to fully understand our digital transformation strategy,” says the solutions architect leading the project for the client.
 “The design was well thought out, and we are very happy with how the project has progressed smoothly.